 - Using data connectors for all media sources: With this approach, data connectors sync with each media source in order to collect and unify cost data.
 With a direct API integration, this approach is often the most accurate and can also provide the most amount of relevant data, such as creative, targeting, bidding, and so on.

 - Using mobile attribution link parameters: Tracking links with URL parameters is another approach to mobile attribution.
-This approach does have several limitations as they may not be able to pull the entirety of the campaigns data.
+This approach does have several limitations as it frequently cannot pull the entirety of the campaign’s data.
 In addition, tracking link parameters can often have discrepancies in the data of roughly 30%, leading to inaccurate and incomplete reporting.

 - Manual reconciliation in a spreadsheet: Finally, this approach is the least desirable data aggregation method as it’s both time consuming, can be difficult to standardize data, and can result in human error.

-In practice, the first approach of using direct API integrations is the only way to ensure 100% data accuracy and data completeness.
-Similarly, this approach automates nearly all the manual tasks associated with data aggregation, making it much more efficient for marketers to uncover actionable insights from their data.
+In practice, the first approach of using direct API integrations is the only way to ensure 100% data accuracy and data completeness, as well as complete agreement between what your ad partners report, what you see, and what actually gets spent.
+Similarly, this approach automates nearly all the manual tasks associated with data aggregation, making it much more efficient for marketers to uncover actionable insights from their data at speed.

-Singular connects to thousands of marketing data sources and ingests it in many different ways, including API integrations and ETL.
-Singular also has industry-leading ways to standardize and normalize aggregated data without coding.
+Singular connects to thousands of marketing data sources and ingests advertising data in many different ways, including API integrations, CSV files, and other kinds of data imports.
+Singular also has industry-leading ways to standardize and normalize aggregated data without manual processes or additional coding.

 Below is a the step-by-step process that Singular uses for data aggregation: